BetterToBest/research-hub/new-frame-and-lens.md

 ## Gun Rights & Public Safety {#guns}
 TAG: Justice & Safety
 LEFT: Common-sense regulation — background checks, red-flag laws — reduces mass shootings and gun deaths without banning ownership.
-RIGHT: The Second Amendment was written specifically as a check against government tyranny, not just personal defense, and most owners are law-abiding.
-Illegal firearms already circulate freely on the black market — the cat isn't going back in the bag — so new restrictions mainly disarm the people who follow the law, since criminals by definition don't.
-Some gun-rights advocates go further, suspecting that tragic shootings are exploited, or in the most distrustful accounts even provoked, to manufacture public support for disarmament; that deeper suspicion is a minority view even within the movement, but it circulates widely enough in gun-rights discourse to be worth naming honestly here.
+RIGHT: The Second Amendment was written specifically as a check against government overreach, not just personal defense, and the overwhelming majority of gun owners are law-abiding.
+Because illegal firearms already circulate widely outside any regulated market, new restrictions tend to fall hardest on people who follow the law already, since those intent on violence usually aren't the ones filling out paperwork.
+A further, more skeptical strain of this view holds that public fear after high-profile shootings gets leveraged to build political momentum for disarmament, whether or not tighter laws would have changed that particular outcome — a suspicion that shapes the debate even when it resists case-by-case verification.
 HEAD: Danger in this world seems ever-present, and the framework doesn't pretend it can argue that away or settle the Second Amendment question outright.
 What it can do is attack the desperation, untreated crisis, and economic precarity that drive a meaningful share of gun violence in the first place, through CCO, PTH, and real healthcare access — making people safer on the front both sides claim to care about, rather than just refighting the same enforcement-versus-rights argument after every tragedy.
 Its later stage, Passionism, points at a further version of that same safety: a population secure enough in its basic needs that grievance and zero-sum desperation, the fuel behind a lot of violence, has less to feed on to begin with.
 TAIL: Treat gun policy as pure enforcement or pure rights without addressing what drives the violence, and the same argument just resets after the next tragedy.